ashleymavericks/AR-PiZero/Readme.md

 # 👋 Introducing `AR-PiZero`
-AR-PiZero is a sparkAR application that provides an immersive Augmented reality experience using Facebook Camera.
+AR-PiZero is a sparkAR application that provides an immersive Augmented reality experience using Facebook Camera for IoT devices.
 AR-PiZero provides a complex pins schematic of Electronic Boards such as RaspberryPi Model Zero in a very simple and immersive experience, which is helpful for both professionals and students.

 # 🚀 Demo
 Here is a quick demo video of the effect.
 I hope you enjoy it.